appsmithorg/appsmith/.github/pull_request_template.md

 ## Description

 > Please include a summary of the changes and which issue has been fixed.
 Please also include relevant motivation
 > and context.
-List any dependencies that are required for this change.
+List any dependencies that are required for this change
+> Links to Notion, Figma or any other documents that might be relevant to the PR

+> Add a TL;DR when description is extra long (helps content team)

 Fixes # (issue)
 > if no issue exists, please create an issue and ask the maintainers about this first

+Media
+> A video or a GIF is preferred. when using Loom, don’t embed because it looks like it’s a GIF. instead, just link to the video

 ## Type of change